GabesSmith/ROSConfigMunger/README.md

 ## How to use

-This program is written and tested on Python 3.11 and it depends on having Python installed where you are going to use it.
+This program is written and tested with Python 3.11 and it depends on having Python installed where you are going to use it.

 ```
 Usage: python ConfigMunger.py [-h] [--rules RULES] input_file
 E.g. python ConfigMunger.py' 'GDCCR2004_1' '--rules' 'rules.json'
 ```

+I personally use this tool in conjunction with https://github.com/ytti/oxidized which integrates my router config into a private github repo which then runs a github action on push which then automatically converts my main router config into backup configs to run on my other routers if/when needed.